ej-sanmartin/Lottery/README.md

 Instructions to Run Program
 -----------------------

-In Eclipse, open Controller.java and click the "run" option in taskbar.
+In Eclipse, open Lottery.java and click the "run" option in taskbar.

 Author/ Contributions